mlaass/yoda/readme.md

 ===================================

-Yoda is a simple attempt to transcend the barrier between server and client javascript.With simple interface to run synchronized instances of the same js classes on the server and in the browser.
+Yoda is a simple attempt to transcend the barrier between server and client javascript.
+With simple interface to run synchronized instances of the same classes on the server and in the browser.

 Yoda builds on the solid foundations of [nodeJS](http://nodejs.org/), [Socket.IO](http://socket.io/) and [requireJS](http://requirejs.org/).